andy-preston/gpo-746-android/README.md

 I haven't worked out how to include this in the automatic docker setup because there's an "I accept the license terms" hoop to jump through which seems to necessitate a manual install which is done once the Docker container is set up
-with: `./bin/container sdk`.
+with: `./bin/builder sdk`.
 This command only needs to be run once - unless you delete the `./share/android` directory.

 ### One-Off Build

-`./bin/container build`
+`./bin/builder build`

 ### Development Build

-If you're hacking with the code and are going to be doing repeated builds, it's better to have a shell prompt inside the container `./bin/container`.
+If you're hacking with the code and are going to be doing repeated builds, it's better to have a shell prompt inside the container `./bin/builder`.
-And to build from there with the `container build` command.
+And to build from there with the `builder build` command.

 This way, Gradle, will be able to do "all of it's stuff" with caching and daemons, and get your incremental builds done faster (well, considering it is Gradle, a little bit faster at least)

-This command, inside the container, lets you run any Gradle command you like and a couple of extra shortcuts...
-Just run `container` for a little bit of help.
+This command, inside the build container, lets you run any Gradle command you like and a couple of extra shortcuts...
+Just run `builder` for help.

 ### Uploading Microcontroller Code